Domonap/asterisk-docker/README.md

 Now build with ODBC and the postgresql-client to enble the use of real-time databases.

-## Festival TTS

-Festival is a default install listening on TCP port 1314 - but does not need to be exposed.

 ## Supervisor

-Supervisor is used to start the two programs (festival and asterisk) within the container.
+Supervisor is used to start the two programs asterisk within the container.
 The supervisor configuration is included as [`asterisk.conf`](./asterisk.conf)

 Minor change to the asterisk startup to put it into non-colour console.